-When heterogeneity existed within an outcome ($l^2>50\%$), but no plausible explanation could be found, the quality of evidence for that outcome was downgraded.
-Inconsistency for that outcome was given a 'serious' score of -1 if the l^2 was 50-74%, and a 'very serious' score of -2 if the l^2 was 75% or more.
+When heterogeneity existed within an outcome ($I^2>50\%$), but no plausible explanation could be found, the quality of evidence for that outcome was downgraded.
+Inconsistency for that outcome was given a 'serious' score of -1 if the I^2 was 50-74%, and a 'very serious' score of -2 if the I^2 was 75% or more.
+If a visual assessment indicated heterogeneity but the I^2 was under 50% then the analysis was considered on a case by case basis.
+Where it appeared that imprecision was masking possible heterogeneity (leading to a reduced I^2 value), then the outcome was downgraded for inconsistency.

-If inconsistency could be explained based on pre-specified subgroup analysis (that is, each subgroup had an I2<50%) then each of the derived subgroups was presented separately for that forest plot (providing at least 2 studies remained in each subgroup).
+If inconsistency could be explained based on pre-specified subgroup analysis (that is, each subgroup had an I2<50%) then each of the derived subgroups were presented separately for that forest plot (providing at least 2 studies remained in each subgroup).
 The committee took this into account and considered whether to make separate recommendations based on the variation in effect across subgroups within the same outcome.
 In such a situation the quality of evidence was not downgraded.